NJ Man Sexually Assaulted 14-Year-Old Girl: Prosecutor

 A 42-year-old New Jersey man was arrested after a teenage girl told authorities that he sexually assaulted her multiple times.

-An investigation began on Thursday, March, 17 when the Somerset County Prosecutor’s Office received information about a 14-year-old sexual assault victim, they said.
+An investigation into Carlos B. Deleon-Sis began on Thursday, March, 17 when the Somerset County Prosecutor’s Office received information about a 14-year-old sexual assault victim, they said.

-The girl told investigators that Carlos B. Deleon-Sis, sexually assaulted her multiple times between June 2021 and February 2022 in Bound Brook, Acting Somerset County Prosecutor Annmarie Taggart said in a joint release.
+The girl told investigators that Deleon-Sis sexually assaulted her multiple times between June 2021 and February 2022 in Bound Brook, Acting Somerset County Prosecutor Annmarie Taggart said in a joint release.

 On Wednesday, April 6, Deleon-Sis was charged with sexual assault, endangering the welfare of a minor, and criminal sexual contact.